-near T h e increase in bookstore traffic is due primarily alumnae, parents of current students and prospective students visiting the Student Center," Hicks does not attribute the increase "[We would definitely] welcome any additional traffic that would be the result of public parking at Saint Mary's." > Michael Hicks manager Shaheen Bookstore allowed by Opus Hall.
+we "The increase in "Notre Dame football bookstore traffic is due primarily alumnae, parents of current students and prospective students visiting the Student to he Michael Hicks manager Center," said Hicks does not attribute the increase entirely to "Because "[We would definitely] the bookstore welcome any additional is not located traffic that would be the near the parking area, result of public parking don't at Saint Mary's." notice much casual traffic," he said. "[We would definitely] Shaheen Bookstore welcome any additional traffic that would be the result of public parking at Saint Mary's.
+On-campus parking is restricted to the Science Hall lot and on grassy areas allowed by Opus Hall.
 No serious damage has been done to the landscape by allowing cars to park on the grass.
 Although the parking may seem like an encroachment upon Opus residents, security has not received complaints from inconvenienced students.
 "Everyone seems aware of the benefits," Gariepy said.
-'Notre Dame football adds to the local economy and we at Saint Mary's College benefit as Senior Opus resident Kim LaVigne arrived on campus in time for the second quarter of the North Carolina game this past weekend.
-Campus was full of cars parked on the grass and in the Science Hall lot, but I was able to find a spot for my own car without a problem," she said.
-While th extra traffic is noticeable, finding parking spots for students living in Opus Hall or anywhere else on campus has not posed a large problem.
-"I don't mind the extra activity at all,' LaVigne said.
+Notre Dame football adds to the local economy and we at Saint Mary's College benefit as well.
+Senior Opus resident Kim LaVigne arrived on campus in time for the second quarter of the North Carolina game this past weekend.
+"Campus was full of cars parked on the grass and in the Science Hall lot, but I was able to find a spot for my own car without a problem," she said.
+While th the extra traffic is noticeable, finding parking spots for students living in Opus Hall or anywhere else on campus has not posed a large problem.
+I don't mind the extra activity at all," LaVigne said.

 Contact Katie Kohler at kkohle01@saintmarys.edu continued from page 1 aged the congregation to aspire to God's passionate love.

 "Are you capable or are you becoming capable of real love?" he said.
 "A person who cannot love is a stranger to herself."

 D'Arcy reiterated the story of Christ suffering on the cross.
-Christ took the sin upon himself, he said, with selfless- "As we grow, our faith gets challenged.
+Christ took the sin upon himself, he said, with selfless-D'Arcy ness.

+"As we grow, our

+faith gets

+challenged.